cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 ## Storage space usage

 The operator will instantiate one PVC for every PostgreSQL instance to store the `PGDATA` content.
+A second PVC dedicated to the WAL storage will be provisioned in case `.spec.walStorage` is specified during cluster initialization.

 Such storage space is set for reuse in two cases: